Business Support and Enterprise Development

 - Up to £10,000 Trade Back grant, supporting recovery from the coronavirus (COVID-19) pandemic

-- Gain a support network of like-minded peers
+- the opportunity to gain a support network of like-minded peers

 Development and funding

 At the beginning of the coronavirus (COVID-19) outbreak, we halted project grants to dedicate all our resources to emergency and recovery funding.
 This included our own £50m Heritage Emergency Fund, as well as funds delivered on behalf of the government in England, Wales and Northern Ireland.
-By the end of the 2020-21 financial year, we will have distributed more than £500million into the sector.
+By the end of the 2020-21 financial year, we distributed more than £400m into the sector.